 The Cooperative Education Manual is available on-line and has guidelines for students, teachers, employers, parents and other administrators and sample training agreements.
+It can be accessed on the DOE Website.

 MyCareerShines is an interactive resource to assist students in identifying their ideal career and to enhance preparation for employment.
 Teachers are encouraged to integrate this resource into the program curriculum to meet the employability goals for each student.